 Solution:

-- Transcribe each lecture with VidNotes
+- Transcribe each lecture in VidNotes

-- Review and correct technical terminology
+- Review and correct technical terms

-- Comply with accessibility standards
+- Hit accessibility standards

 Corporate Communications